Creative Inquiry Program

 Please see below for the options available for 3rd-6th grade gifted students who choose Creative Inquiry.
 Parents of 3rd-6th grade gifted students will receive a letter from the school principal and Creative Inquiry teacher to register for the Creative Inquiry class this school year.

 Elementary Students Grades 3-6

 Students in grades 3-6 will NOT be travelling to STMS for Creative Inquiry.
-Instead, students in grades 3-6 will have the opportunity to participate in an Optional Creative Inquiry at their home school, one day per week, as a zero hour.
+Instead, students in grades 3-6 will have the opportunity to participate in a Creative Inquiry class at their home school, one day per week.
 Students will be grouped in grade-band cohorts (3rd/4th & 5th/6th) during Creative Inquiry classes to increase their collaborative teams and problem-solving skills.
-Your school principal and Creative Inquiry teacher will send you a letter with your class schedule and an option to sign up prior to the start of Creative Inquiry class start date.
-Class will be from 8:00 - 8:40 a.m. and parent will be responsible for providing transportation to school in the morning.
+Ms. Brittany Hamberg is our Creative Inquiry teacher and will be traveling to each elementary site every week.
+The schedule is as follows:

 About Creative Inquiry

 CCUSD’s Creative Inquiry Class will provide opportunities for students with gifts and talents to explore, develop, or research their areas of interest and/or talent.
 Students will use problem-solving model strategies and provide opportunities for interaction with intellectual and artistic/creative peers.

 Problem Based Learning

 peers, each bringing their own gifts to the